Virtual algebraic fibrations of K\"ahler groups: Albanese dimension and algebraic fibrations

 $(1) \Rightarrow (2)$: If $(1)$ holds we can write the short exact sequence with $\ker ~ \phi$ finitely generated.
 Hence $G$ is both an ascending and descending HNN extension.
 It follows that the rational rays determined by both $\pm \phi \in H^1(G)$ are contained in $\Sigma^1(G)$.

 $(2) \Rightarrow (1)$: Let us assume that $\Sigma^1(G)$ is nonempty.
 As $\Sigma^1(G)$ is open, we can assume that there exists a primitive class $\phi \in H^{1}(G)$ whose projective class is determined by a rational ray in $\Sigma^1(G)$.
-A remarkable fact at this point is that K\"ahler groups cannot be written as \textit{properly} ascending or descending extensions, i.e.\ ascending extensions are also descending and viceversa.
-(This was first proven in \cite{NR08}; see also \cite{FV16} for a proof much in the spirit of the present paper.)
+K\"ahler groups cannot be written as \textit{properly} ascending or descending extensions, i.e.\ ascending extensions are also descending and viceversa.
+(This was first proven in \cite{NR08}; see also \cite{FV16}.)
 But this is to say that $G$ has the form of Equation (\ref{eq:ext}) with $\ker ~ \phi$ finitely generated.

 To show the equivalence of $\lnot(2)$ and $\lnot(3)$, we start by recalling Delzant's description of the BNS invariant of a K\"ahler group $G$.
 Let $X$ be a K\"ahler manifold with $G = \pi_1(X)$.
 The collection of irrational pencils $f_{\a}\colon X \to \Sigma_{\a}$ such that the orbifold fundamental group $\Gamma_{\a} := \pi_1^{\orb}(\Sigma)$ is a cocompact Fuchsian group, is finite up to holomorphic automorphisms of the base (see \cite[Theorem 2]{De08}).
 (In the language of orbifolds, these are the holomorphic orbifold maps with connected fibers from $X$ to hyperbolic Riemann orbisurfaces.)
 The pencil maps give, in homotopy, a finite collection of epimorphisms with finitely generated kernel $f_{\a}\colon G \to \Gamma_{a}$.
 Then \cite[Th\'eor\`eme 1.1]{De10} asserts that the complement of $\S^1(G)$ in $S(G)$ (i.e.\ the set of so--called exceptional characters) is given by where we use the brackets $[ \cdot ]$ to denote the image of a subset of $(H^{1}(G;\R) \setminus \{0\})$ in $(H^{1}(G;\R) \setminus \{0\})/\R_{>0}$.
 (Note, instead, that genus $1$ pencils without multiple fibers do not induce exceptional characters.)